traction-project/traction-project.github.io/content/social-vr/_index.md

-The Photo Booth allows users to play with some assets that appear in the opera (like hats and umbrellas) and use them to take pictures with the characters or with a changing backgroud.
-It also gives them the opportunity to send these pictures to their real world email addresses by placing them in a virtual mailbox.
+The Photo Booth allows users to play with some assets that appear in the opera (like hats and umbrellas) and use them to take pictures with the characters or with a changing background.
+It also gives them the opportunity to send these pictures to their real-world email addresses by placing them in a virtual mailbox.

 {{<figure "PhotoBooth.jpg">}}